-A selection of Tillandsia Air plants (Amazon)
+A selection of Tillandsia Air plants (Amazon affiliate link)

 Wire scourers are my new obsession.
 It recently dawned on me that they are made of a knitted wire tube folded in on itself.
 Since I took my first one apart, I have taken to examining them whenever I see them.
 You will undoubtedly be subjected to seeing more crafts using these simple kitchen items in the future.